Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DsbHR1Nc8fw,453.4947083333333,469.5107083333333.md

 ### Transcript

-> quicker so do I luckily in satisfactory you don't have to deal with long queues but you do have a big map that you want to travel around in so we've added travel tubes so you can zoom around and
+> we want to get from point A to point B quicker so do I luckily in satisfactory you don't have to deal with long queues but you do have a big map that you want to travel around in so we've added travel tubes so you can zoom around and and don't have to look anymore